 The airways of persons with cystic fibrosis are prone to infection by a diverse and dynamic polymicrobial consortium.
 Currently, no models exist that permit recapitulation of this consortium within the laboratory.
 Such microbial ecosystems likely have a network of interspecies interactions, serving to modulate metabolic pathways and impact upon disease severity.
-The contribution of less abundant/fastidious microbial species on this cross-talk has often been neglected due to lack of experimental tractability.
-Here, we critically assess the existing models for studying polymicrobial infections.
+The contribution of less abundant/ fastidious microbial species on this cross-talk has often been neglected due to lack of experimental tractability.
+Here we critically assess the existing models for studying polymicrobial infections.
 Particular attention is paid to 3Rs-compliant in vitro and in silico infection models, offering significant advantages over mammalian infection models.
-We outline why these models will likely become the ‘go to’ approaches when recapitulating polymicrobial cystic fibrosis infection.
+We outline why these models will likely become the “go to” approaches when recapitulating polymicrobial CF infection.

 External DOI: https://doi.org/10.2217/fmb-2019-0200